shobhakamath/mobile-services/README.md

 # Steps to build the Docker Image:
-Step 1: Enter the project directory, cd <project_directory>
+Step 1: Enter the project directory,

+cd <project_directory>

-Step 2: To clean and package the micro-service locally mvn clean package
+Step 2: To clean and package the micro-service locally

+mvn clean package

-Step 3: Build the docker image and store it in a local repository (Dockerfile is there in the root of the directory itself) docker build . --tag mobile-services
+Step 3: Build the docker image and store it in a local repository

+docker build . --tag mobile-services

-Step 4: Run the micro-service as a container in the docker: docker run -it -p 8080:8080 mobile-services:latest
+Step 4: Run the micro-service as a container in the docker:

+docker run -it -p 8080:8080 mobile-services:latest

 # Other details

 Config server integration was not done due to limitations on Heroku environments.

 Docs added on architecture details